nemesisdb/nemesisdb/docs/docs/home/persist.md

 :::info
-Save and load is a new feature, added in version 0.3.4 (Nov 2023).
+Save and load is a new feature, added in version 0.3.4 (Nov 2023) so improvements will follow.
 New features will be added such as:

 - Select to restore data from name and timestamp
 - A `KV_LOAD` command to restore data at runtime